-Unfortunately most people view a muzzled dog as a bad thing.
 They assume the dog is vicious.
-While some people, no matter what they think, will quietly walk passed (perhaps crossing the road to give the dog in question a wider berth), others seem to feel the need to berate owners of muzzled dogs.
+While some people, no matter what they think, will quietly walk past (perhaps crossing the road to give the dog in question a wider berth), others seem to feel the need to berate the owners of muzzled dogs.

 Would it shock you to learn that both of my dogs are muzzle trained?
 Yes, these dogs…

 They are small.
-Kit (who needs to lose a bit of weight) is just over 20 lbs and Fen isn't even 11 lbs soaking wet.
+Kitsune is just over 20 lbs and Fen is 18 lbs.
 They are adorably cute.
-Fen looks like someone brought a child's plush husky to life and Kit has a face cuter than any Teddy bear I've ever seen.
+Fen looks like someone brought a child’s plush husky to life and Kit has a face cuter than any Teddy bear I’ve ever seen.
 But they are still dogs.
 They are living beings who are not perfect, who inevitably feel uncomfortable in certain situations, and who have teeth.

-I personally believe that all dogs should be muzzle trained, and will be doing so with all of my future dogs.
-It doesn't hurt your dog to be trained to happily accept a muzzle.
-Learning that having something over their mouths is not something to be stressed or afraid of could prove valuable.
+My current dogs, and all of my future dogs, will be muzzle trained.
+It doesn’t hurt your dog to be trained to happily accept a muzzle.
+Learning that having something over their mouth is not something to be stressed or afraid of could prove valuable.
 What if your dog gets hurt, and is already in a lot of distress, then needs to be muzzled to keep the people helping him/her safe?
-Vets use muzzles often as animals are especially prone to lash out when they are injured, stressed, and/or sick.
+Vets use muzzles often, as animals are especially prone to lash out when they are injured, stressed, and/or sick.

 Not all dogs are bombproof in all situations.
 Even if you have a sweet older dog, you may someday encounter a situation where your dog is nervous enough that he/she tries to bite.
 You can’t always control everything in your dogs’ environment.
 What you can do, however, is try to learn to read your dog and to utilize the tools available to you to ensure that a stressful encounter never becomes a worst case scenario.